 Liszt's Petrarch Sonnets

 Liszt's fascination with the sonnets of Petrarch, the foundation of European love poetry, began during his stay in Italy during his mid twenties (1837-39) and remained with him all his life.
 He returned again and again to Petrarch, in song settings, piano settings, revisions, and transcriptions.
-The three great piano pieces known as the 'The Petrarch Sonnets,' from the Italian book of Liszt's Years of Pilgrimage, will form a significant part of my book Reading Franz Liszt to be published in May 2022 (for a brief excerpt see Books).
-There will be an online version and I hope to include a presentation on the Sonnets in the form of a lecture recital.
+The three great piano pieces known as the 'The Petrarch Sonnets,' from the Italian book of Liszt's Years of Pilgrimage, form a significant part of my book Reading Franz Liszt (for a brief excerpt see Books).

 It is fascinating to hear Petrarch's poetry read in the original Italian - which happened recently in a lecture recital I gave at the Guildhall School of Music & Drama in which one of my piano students from Italy was persuaded to read 'Benedetto sia 'I giorno' (Sonnet 47*).
 It was immediately apparent that Liszt's music was not only a response to the meaning of Petrarch's poem, but also to the sound of the language, its characteristic inflections, its musicality and above all the manner in which Petrarch creates rhymes.
 It was wonderful hearing the rhymes.
 And we discovered that Liszt's music rhymes.
 The sonnet begins: